Criteria and conditions

 Three-month time limit

 In its judgment of 7 November 2018, the CJEU ruled that the time limit of three months in which the application has to be lodged in order to enjoy the more favourable provisions for refugees, is in accordance with the Family Reunification Directive.
-The Court further established that no individualised assessment as in Article 17 of the Directive has to be made when the time limit has been exceeded.[3]
+The Court further established that no individualised assessment as in Article 17 of the Directive has to be made when the time limit has been exceeded.[8]
 However, the Court also ruled that legislation should lay down rules in which particular circumstances render the late submission of the initial application objectively excusable.
-In addition, member states should ensure that sponsors recognised as refugees continue to benefit from the more favourable conditions for the exercise of the right to family reunification applicable to refugees, specified in articles 10 and 11 or in article 12(2) of the directive.
-To date, this has not yet been secured in legislation.
-The legislative proposal extending the time limit for applying for family reunification from 3 to 6 months and the decision period from 6 to 9 months, has been withdrawn after the ruling of the Court.[4]
-A new legislative proposal on the matter should however be presented in 2023.[5]
-This proposal extends the decision period from 6 tot 9 months.
-Also it should secure in which particular circumstances the late submission of the application is objectively excusable.
-Other aspects of the Court ruling have been included in Works instructions.
-Work instructions are not policy rules, but instructions for the employees of the INS to effectuate the policy in an unambiguous matter.[6]
-In Work instruction 2022/7 from 2 May 2022 is now included that proving family and identity ties is similar for the regular procedure when the sponsor holds an asylum residence permit.[7]
-In Work instruction 2021/7 from 15 June 2022 is included that if beneficiaries of international protection submit a regular application for family reunification within the three month time limit, they have to be exempted from the income requirement.[8]
+In addition, member states should ensure that sponsors recognised as refugees continue to benefit from the more favourable conditions for the exercise of the right to family reunification applicable to refugees, specified in articles 10 and 11 or in article 12(2) of the Directive.

 Proof of identity and family ties

-In its judgment of 26 January 2022,[11] the Council of State set out a new integral assessment framework for proving identity and family ties in family reunification cases.
+In its judgment of 26 January 2022,[19] the Council of State set out a new integral assessment framework for proving identity and family ties in family reunification cases.
 Until this judgment, identity and family ties had to be proven or at least made plausible by official documents, and in absence thereof, with sufficient unofficial documents or explanations as to why no official documents were available.
-Only if there were sufficient unofficial documents or plausible explanations, dna-research would be done and/or interviews would be held.
+Only if there were sufficient unofficial documents or plausible explanations, DNA-research would be done and/or interviews would be held.
 However, if unofficial documents were not sufficient and/or explanations were not considered plausible, the immigration service would reject the application without further research.
-In an earlier judgment, the Council of State ruled that this policy was in accordance with the ruling of the CJEU of 13 March 2019.[12]
-However in its judgment of 26 January 2022 he Council of State set out a new assessment framework, entailing the following.
+In an earlier judgment, the Council of State ruled that this policy was in accordance with the ruling of the CJEU of 13 March 2019.[20]
+However in its judgment of 26 January 2022 the Council of State set out a new assessment framework, entailing the followings:

 There are still issues in cases where the documents submitted are considered as most likely not real, not originally issued, not authentic, false or falsified.
-Documents are examined by the office of the immigration service specialised in document research, the Identity and Document Investigation Unit (“Bureau Documenten”).
+Documents are examined by the office of the immigration service specialised in document research, the Identity and Document Investigation Unit (Bureau Documenten).

-In line with the new integral assessment, the negative outcome of document examination is taken into account as a contra-indication in the assessment of all elements.
+In line with the new integral assessment, the negative outcome of document examination is taken into account as a contraindication in the assessment of all elements.
 How much weight is given to this contraindication depends upon, inter alia, the conclusion of the Identity and Document Investigation Unit (which established whether the document is real, false, falsified, issued unauthorized etc.) and the administrative practice in the country of origin.
 In principle, a false or falsified document heavily weights in detriment of the sponsor.

-There are three ways to dispute the conclusion of the Identity and Document Investigation Unit.
-First, it is possible to consult a contra-expert that can research the document and provide a conclusion about its authenticity.
-However, this is not possible if there are no contra-experts available for documents from a certain country.
-This is the case for example for Eritrean documents.
-In a case before the court in Zwolle,[15] the court ruled that the sponsor had made plausible that no contra-expert was available to research the documents from Eritrea.
-Considering the principle of equality of arms, the Secretary of State for Justice had to perform an id-interview to repair the imbalance between the two parties.
-However, this decision was overruled by the Council of State.[16]
-According to the Council, the principle of equality of arms does not require to compensate the sponsor, as there were additional ways to dispute the conclusion of the Identity and Document Investigation Unit.
-The second channel through which dispute the conclusion of the Identity and Document Investigation Unit, is to give a plausible explanation on how the document was obtained.
-However, according to the policy, the mere statement that the sponsor was not aware that the document was false or forged, or that the document was obtained through a third party, is not considered as a valid justification.[17]
-This sets the threshold to oppose the conclusion at a very high level.
-The sponsor has to provide a detailed and plausible explanation that he has acted in good faith and had no reason to expect that the intermediate party he approached would provide false documentation.
-This explanation has only been considered plausible in limited cases, which did not reach the court.
 The third way to oppose the conclusion is to give concrete reasons to doubt on the merits of the negative conclusion of the document.
 However, the reports from the Identity and Document Investigation Unit contains very limited information for reasons of public order.
-Because of the limited information provided, it is very hard to give concrete leads for doubt about the report.
-Only if the sponsor has given concrete reasons to doubt of the report, the Secretary of State has the obligation to verify how the Identity and Document Investigation Unit drew the conclusion on the authenticity of the document.
-For example, requesting access to the underlying documents.
-The Secretary of State may also need to verify how the conclusions were drawn, to assess whether the reasoning therein is understandable and the conclusions drawn are consistent with it.
-The Secretary of State is not required to share the confidential information with the sponsor.
+Because of the limited informationprovided, it is very hard to give concrete leads for doubt about the report.
+Only if the sponsor has given concrete reasons to doubt of the report, the State Secretary has the obligation to verify how the Identity and Document Investigation Unit drew the conclusion on the authenticity of the document, by requesting access to the underlying documents.
+The State Secretary may also need to verify how the conclusions were drawn, to assess whether the reasoning therein is understandable and the conclusions drawn are consistent with it.
+The State Secretary is not required to share the confidential information with the sponsor.
 He does have to inform the sponsor, if – and to what extent – he endorses the conclusions of the Identity and Document Investigation Unit after examining the underlying documents, or obtaining further information from the Unit.
-As the underlying documents are not shared with the sponsor, the process’ transparency results limited, and the final decision difficult to oppose.
+As the underlying documents are not shared with the sponsor, the process’ transparency is limited, and the final decision is difficult to oppose.

 Measure of cabinet on family reunification in response to the reception crisis